Mostafa-ammer/Machine_Learning_Models/Random Forest/random_forest.md

 3- Feature Importance: Random Forests provide a measure of feature importance, which helps identify which features are contributing the most to the model's predictions

 4- Parallel Processing: Random Forests can be trained in parallel, which speeds up training on multicore processors.

+# what are Hyperparameters in Random Forest ?

+n_estimators: Number of trees the algorithm builds before averaging the predictions.

+max_features: Maximum number of features random forest considers splitting a node.

+mini_sample_leaf: Determines the minimum number of leaves required to split an internal node.

+criterion: How to split the node in each tree

+max_leaf_nodes: Maximum leaf nodes in each tree

+n_jobs: it tells the engine how many processors it is allowed to use.
+If the value is 1, it can use only one processor, but if the value is -1, there is no limit.

+random_state: controls randomness of the sample.
+The model will always produce the same results if it has a definite value of random state and has been given the same hyperparameters and training data.

+# what is out of bagging in Random Forest ?

+OOB means out of the bag.
+It is a random forest cross-validation method.
+In this, one-third of the sample is not used to train the data; instead used to evaluate its performance.
+These samples are called out-of-bag samples.